Lona44/RWResearch/README.md

 Purely educational research

 ## Notes
-  1. This is only meant to be used for a very specific case study
+  1. This is only meant to be used for a very specific case study as part of my studies with Unitec Institute of Technology
   2. Everything here assumes that this entire repository has been downloaded via a backdoor
   3. This repository should be placed in the directory that contains the files that are to be encrypted or decrypted
   4. At the moment, only `html` files are handled